Cookware and bakeware: Seasoning

 Seasoning is the process of treating the surface of a cooking vessel with a dry, hard, smooth, hydrophobic coating formed from polymerized fat or oil.
 When seasoned surfaces are used for cookery in conjunction with oil or fat a stick-resistant effect is produced.

 Some form of post-manufacturing treatment or end-user seasoning is mandatory on cast-iron cookware, which rusts rapidly when heated in the presence of available oxygen, notably from water, even small quantities such as drippings from dry meat.
 Food tends to stick to unseasoned iron and carbon steel cookware, both of which are seasoned for this reason as well.

 Other cookware surfaces such as stainless steel or cast aluminium do not require as much protection from corrosion but seasoning is still very often employed by professional chefs to avoid sticking.

 Seasoning of other cookware surfaces is generally discouraged.
 Non-stick enamels often crack under heat stress, and non-stick polymers (such as Teflon) degrade at high heat so neither type of surface should be seasoned.

-Non‑stick and ceramic coatings
+Non-stick

 Many modern cookware items feature PTFE-based (Teflon) or ceramic-based coatings designed to minimize food sticking and make cleanup easier.
+There are advantages and disadvantages to such a coating.
+Coated pans are easier to clean than most non-coated pans, and require little or no additional oil or fat to prevent sticking, a property that helps to produce lower fat food.
+On the other hand, some sticking is required to cause sucs to form, so a non-stick pan cannot be used where a pan sauce is desired.
+Non-stick coatings tend to degrade over time and are susceptible to damage.
+Using metal implements, harsh scouring pads, or chemical abrasives can damage or destroy cooking surface.

 According to health experts, PTFE coatings remain stable during normal cooking but begin to degrade at around 260 °C (500 °F), potentially releasing harmful fumes associated with "polymer fume fever" or "Teflon flu" in humans—and dangerous toxins for pet birds—if overheated.
 While older PTFE pans contained PFOA—a now-banned chemical—modern PTFE coatings are PFOA-free and considered safe by agencies like the FDA and EFSA when used correctly at recommended temperatures.

 Ceramic coatings, typically derived from silica sol‑gel and free of PFAS, can tolerate higher heat thresholds (up to ~370 °C/700 °F) compared to PTFE.
 However, they often wear out faster and are more prone to abrasion than PTFE variants.